774-242-6724

 Chorus:

-Elysse Link, Claire Kenney, Amanda Seymour, Phoebe Knapp, Becca Bly, Helena Donovan, Kathy Blaisdell, Nina Pollard, Jill Franks, Nina Fischer, Deborah Jacobson, Roy Williams, Steven Williams, David Mix Barrington, Ted Fijal, Paul Peelle, Thomas Klansek, Kevin Cox, Gordon Freed, Mark McMenamin, Parker Black, & Fedya Michae
+Elysse Link, Claire Kenney, Amanda Seymour, Phoebe Knapp, Becca Bly, Helena Donovan, Kathy Blaisdell, Nina Pollard, Jill Franks, Nina Fischer, Deborah Jacobson, Roy Williams, Steven Williams, David Mix Barrington, Ted Fijal, Paul Peelle, Thomas Klansek, Kevin Cox, Gordon Freed, Mark McMenamin, Parker Black, & Fedya Michael

 Performances: